-Phishing tests are no exception, and they have a ton of interesting data points behind them.
+Phishing simulation tests have a ton of interesting data points behind them.
 You can track things like who they get sent to, how often they're clicked, how difficult the test was, and even what type of content was in the email.

-All of this data is suddenly at your finger tips when you move to an recurring phishing test program supported by an automated platform—but all this data can seem daunting.
+All of this data is suddenly at your fingertips when you move to a recurring phishing test program supported by an automated platform—but all this data can seem daunting.
 Where do you even start?

-In this post we're going to explain the foundational metrics related to phishing tests, and break down how you can look at them in different ways to understand the risks your organization faces.
+In this post, we explain the foundational metrics related to phishing tests and break down how you can look at them in different ways to understand the risks your organization faces and effectively measure and report on the success of your training program.
 We'll also talk about how you can turn those data stories into actions to improve your cybersecurity awareness program.

 Three main phishing test metrics